apache/directory-fortress-core/README-CONFIG.md

  * fortress.config.realm
  * fortress.config.root
  * fortress.ldap.server.type
+ * fortress.is.arbac02

- The minimum system.properties to enable fortress apis to work:
+ The minimum system.properties to enable fortress apis to work (without a config file):
   * fortress.admin.user
   * fortress.admin.pw=secret
   * fortress.config.root=ou=Config,dc=example,dc=com

- If the ldap host and port are not localhost:389 set these two:
+ If the ldap host and port are not the default (localhost:389) set these two:
  * fortress.host
  * fortress.port
 ___________________________________________________________________________________
 ## SECTION 5.
 Order Artifacts found in the Fortress Configuration Subsystem